mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Bolster Legitimacy {#legitimate}

-While technical standards have only limited ability to control political and economic centralization of the Internet, legal standards (whether regulation, legislation, or case law) show more promise.
+While technical standards have only limited ability to control centralization of the Internet, legal standards (whether regulation, legislation, or case law) show more promise.
 However, regulating the Internet is risky without a firm grounding in the effects on the architecture, informed by a technical viewpoint.

 That viewpoint can and should be provided by the Internet standards community.
 To effectively do so, its institutions must be seen as legitimate by the relevant parties -- for example, by competition regulators.
 If the IETF is perceived as representing or being controlled by "big tech" concerns, its ability to guide decisions that affect the Internet will be diminished considerably.